anvilco/react-ui/packages/anvil-embed-frame/README.md

 * `auto` - scrolls the window to the iframe when mounted
 * `smooth` smoothly scrolls the window to the iframe when mounted
 * `null` - disables scrolling

-## Styling

-Customize the component by setting the `enableDefaultStyles` prop to false, then import CSS or pass in inline styles.
-Override IDs or classNames by passing them in as props.

 ## Anvil Documentation